Ya has hablado con Enrique (you have already spoken to Enrique.)

 Este mes viajé a Perú.
 (This month I traveled to Peru-America.)

 Hoy he llegado tarde a trabajar.
-(Today I have arrived late to work– Spain.)
+(Today I arrived late to work– Spain.)

 Hoy llegué tarde a trabajar.
 (Today I arrived late to work-America.)